mraleph/mraleph.github.com/_posts/2017-05-30-the-fear-of-dart-mirrors.md

 One interesting observation that can be made by looking at JSON is that properties for objects of the same type are usually arriving in the same order.

-This means that could take a page from me V8's playbook and adapt to this order dynamically to avoid doing dictionary lookup in `TypeDesc.properties` for each new property.
+This means that we could take a page from V8's playbook and adapt to this order dynamically to avoid doing dictionary lookup in `TypeDesc.properties` for each new property.